itmeeekshita/Smart-Lighting-System/README.md

 The code provided is written in Arduino IDE and uses basic electronic components like an LDR, PIR sensor, and an LED bulb (or relay-controlled bulb).
 It is designed to be beginner-friendly while showcasing practical applications of sensors in IoT-based systems.

 ## Features
-Motion Detection : The PIR sensor detects human movement in its range.
+Motion Detection : The PIR sensor detects human movement in its range.<br>
-Ambient Light Sensing : The LDR measures the ambient light intensity.
+Ambient Light Sensing : The LDR measures the ambient light intensity.<br>
 Smart Control Logic :
-The bulb turns on only if: Motion is detected AND
+The bulb turns on only if: Motion is detected AND<br>
-The ambient light level is above a defined threshold (Frequency).
+The ambient light level is above a defined threshold (Frequency).<br>
-Serial Monitoring : Real-time data from the sensors is displayed on the Serial Monitor for debugging and monitoring purposes.
+Serial Monitoring : Real-time data from the sensors is displayed on the Serial Monitor for debugging and monitoring purposes.<br>

 ## Components Used
-The following components are used in this project:
+The following components are used in this project:<br>
-    Arduino Board (e.g., Arduino Uno)
+   > Arduino Board (e.g., Arduino Uno)
-    LDR (Light Dependent Resistor) : To measure ambient light levels.
+   > LDR (Light Dependent Resistor) : To measure ambient light levels.
-    PIR Sensor : To detect motion.
+   > PIR Sensor : To detect motion.
-    LED Bulb or Relay Module : Acts as the bulb controlled by the system.
+   > LED Bulb or Relay Module : Acts as the bulb controlled by the system.
-    Resistors : 10kΩ resistor for the LDR voltage divider circuit.
+   > Resistors : 10kΩ resistor for the LDR voltage divider circuit.
-    Appropriate resistors for the PIR sensor (if needed).
+   > Appropriate resistors for the PIR sensor (if needed).
-    Breadboard and Jumper Wires : For connections.
+   > Breadboard and Jumper Wires : For connections.

 ## Circuit Diagram
 Below is the circuit diagram for the project.
 It illustrates how the components are connected to the Arduino board: